 The breakdown by revenue generated from the engineering segment are as follows:

-Engineering revenue were lower in 4Q FY2017 mainly due to absence of revenue recognition from New Buildings and lower orders concluded for spare parts and cutting/ coupling systems.
+Engineering revenue was lower in 1Q FY2018 mainly due to lower orders for spare parts and cutting/coupling systems.

 The breakdown of gross profit and gross profit margin for each respective segment are as follows: